What we do

 I am a worker: Your employment rights and how to report problems

-Implementation of the Regulators Code principals: How the GLA meets the requirements of the Regulators Code
+Implementation of the Regulators Code principals: How the GLAA meets the requirements of the Regulators Code

 The Guidance on Regulation Code of Practice: How we apply the principals of the code to our guidance on legislation

 Find out more...